jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 1. What were the two commercial Linux companies featured in the movie?

-1. What is RedHat Linux's stock price today?
+1. What is Red Hat Linux's stock price today?

 1. What is VA Linux's stock price today?